-In this French film comedy, two sometimes employed French actors from Paris leave the city to go to a tiny remote village in Greenland to visit one Nathan’s father.
+In this French film comedy, two sometimes employed French actors from Paris leave the city to go to a tiny remote village in Greenland to visit one of their fathers.

 During their stay with an Inuit community, their friendship is challenged as they learn the local customs.
 This is a charming movie shot in a beautiful location, almost like a documentary or travelogue.

 The World is Yours (Le Monde est à toi)